Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 The Extraterrestrial Highway is one of Nevada’s most unusual road trip routes.
 It runs through remote desert country connected to Area 51 lore, alien-themed stops, wide-open views, and a quirky side of Nevada travel.

-This is not a standard family vacation highlight, but it can be a memorable add-on for road-trip travelers who like unusual stops and offbeat Americana.
+This is not a standard family vacation highlight, but it can be a memorable add-on for road-trip travelers who like unusual stops, offbeat Americana, and remote desert scenery.

 Nevada Destination Comparison